matestack/matestack-ui-bootstrap/docs/api/components/scrollspy.md

 ## `bs_scrollspy(*args, &block)`

+_use only when you want to apply the scrollspy behavior to a specific element on your UI (other than `body`)_

-Returns a bootstrap scrollspy containing content specified by a block.
-Also the scrollspy is customizable with the following options.
+Returns a `div` with applied bootstrap scrollspy data attributes and `position: relative;` containing content specified by a block.
+Also the scrollspy is customizable with the following options:

+**Required options**

+* `:height` - Defines the height for the scrollable container, can be an Integer which will be interepreted as `Xpx`, or a custom String like `"20em"`

 **Optional options**